Goût et Voyage Culinary Travel by French Quarter Magazine

 Isabelle Karamooz is originally from Versailles, France, and began her professional life working at the French Consulate in Los Angeles and later as a French instructor in Las Vegas, teaching French for Beginner to Advanced students at UNLV and the College of Southern Nevada.

-Since the launch of French Quarter Magazine in 2014, she is currently the editor-in-chief of French Quarter Magazine (FQM), an online and in print publication that highlights cultural connections shared between France and the United States.
+Since the launch of French Quarter Magazine in 2014, she is currently the editor-in-chief of French Quarter Magazine (FQM), an online and a print publication that highlights cultural connections shared between France and the United States.
 Each month, the magazine offers its readers an overview of sophisticated lifestyle, culture, history, art-de-vivre, and exclusive interviews while being a direct marketing magazine distributed free.

 All articles are in English and in French.
-You can explore our website, our Facebook page and digital print version (links below):

 Image credits: photos published with the permission of Goût et Voyage